llvm/llvm-blog-www/content/posts/2021-01-05-stack-clash-protection.md

 We used the [`try auto`][ml-test], a new command which will run the most appropriate set of tests for such kind of changes during the development phase.
-Then, once the patch landed into Mozilla-central (firefox nightly), the whole testsuite is executed, presenting about 29 days of machine time for about 9000 tasks.
+Then, once the patch landed into Mozilla-central (Firefox nightly), the whole test suite is executed, presenting about 29 days of machine time for about 9000 tasks.

 Thanks to this infrastructure, we have identified an [issue with `alloca(0)`][alloca] generating buggy machine code.
-Fortunatelly, the [fix][bug47657] was already in the trunk version of LLVM.
+Fortunately, the [fix][bug47657] was already in the trunk version of LLVM.
 We cherry-picked the fix in our custom clang build which addressed our issue.

 ## Performance Testing

-Over the years, Mozilla has developped a few tools to evaluate performance impact of changes, from microbenchmark to page loads.
+Over the years, Mozilla has developed a few tools to evaluate performance impact of changes, from micro-benchmark to page loads.
 These tools have been key to improve Firefox overall performances but also evaluate the impact of the [move to Clang][move-clang] on all platforms done a couple years ago.